makma/fingerprintjs.com/content/blog/disabling-javascript-won’t-save-you-from-fingerprinting.md

 ### Accept-Encoding

-This HTTP header value advertises which content encoding (e.g.,compression algorithm) the browser is able to understand and varies with browser engine/version.
+This HTTP header value advertises which content encoding (e.g., compression algorithm) the browser is able to understand and varies with browser engine/version.
 For example:

 ```
 Accept-Encoding: gzip, deflate, br